Kizhakku Karai: Plot

 Sekhar and Murali are best friends.
 Murali sacrifices his job opportunity for his friend, thus Sekhar becomes a customs officer.
 Thereafter, Murali returns to his native village.
 His cousin Mahalakshmi falls in love with him.

 Ranganathan, Murali's father, works for a smuggler named Daaha for twenty-five years.
-When Murali discovers his father's profession, he convinces his father to quit his job.
+When Murali discovers his father's profession, he convinces him to quit his job.
 Finally, Ranganathan decides to leave this odd job but Daaha kills him for fear of reprisal.
 Murali decides to take revenge and becomes a smuggler as well.